About IGNITE-TX

 What we're working to achieve

-Both HBOC and Lynch syndrome increase the likelihood of cancer in men and women.
-This trial presents a unique opportunity to expand access to genetic knowledge for families across Texas — and make early prevention a reality for more people.
+Both HBOC and Lynch syndrome can increase the risk of cancer in men and women.
+By improving access to information and resources about genetic risk and genetic testing, this study presents a unique opportunity to expand access to genetic knowledge for families across the country — and make early prevention a reality for more people.

 See our FAQs